zpawel/angular-egghead-exercises/README.md

-##Exercise 6: Angular ngrepeat and filtering data
+##Exercise 6: Angular ng-repeat and filtering data

 The goal of this exercise is the creation simple filters.